-Students and staff exiting the east high school doors and the south elementary doors will report to the Elementary Playground.
+Students and staff exiting the east doors will report to the elementary playground area.
+Teachers are to make sure all of their students are accounted for.

 Students and staff will be notified by office personnel when they may re-enter the building.
 Exit signs for both fire and tornado should be posted in easy to read letters in a prominent place in each room or activity area.